MANAGE MY Events

 A live interactive demo lets you see a real neural network processing in real time, making the concepts tangible rather than abstract.

-The talk is aimed at a general audience: business leaders, non-technical professionals, curious beginners, or anyone who uses AI tools daily but has never looked under the bonnet.
+Audience: The talk is aimed at a general audience: business leaders, non-technical professionals, curious beginners, or anyone who uses AI tools daily but has never looked under the bonnet.
 No prior knowledge is needed.

 Industry Dinner